FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/crowdfunding/IndieGoGo.md

 > What have been some of the major bugs/problems/issues that have arisen during development?
 Who is responsible for quality control and bug repair?

 The BDFL controls bug control and repair.
 There have been no major issues so far.
-Issue tracker can be viewed [here] (https://github.com/joepie91/pdfy/issues).
+Issue tracker can be viewed [here](https://github.com/joepie91/pdfy/issues).

 > How is the project's participation trending and why?

 Throughout the project's history, it has been actively developed by the BDFL with no real breaks.
 However development has stopped on August 5, 2014 and has not picked up since.
-Development seems to have switched over to [pdfy2] (https://github.com/joepie91/pdfy2), a node.js port of pdfy.
+Development seems to have switched over to [pdfy2](https://github.com/joepie91/pdfy2), a node.js port of pdfy.

 > In your opinion, does the project pass "The Raptor Test?" (i.e. Would the project survive if the BDFL, or most active contributor were eaten by a Velociraptor?)
 Why or why not?